Giles Laurent, CC BY-SA 4.0, via Wikimedia Commons

 Overview

-The Monasteries of Meteora are a group of Eastern Orthodox monasteries in central Greece, built on natural rock pillars rising above the Thessalian plain.
-Founded between the 14th and 16th centuries, the monastic community developed as a place of seclusion and prayer, with monasteries established on elevated rock formations that were difficult to access.
-Today, six monasteries remain active.
-Meteora ("suspended in mid-air" in Greek) is recognized as a UNESCO World Heritage Site for its religious, historical, and cultural significance.
+The Monasteries of Meteora are a group of Eastern Orthodox monasteries in central Greece, built atop natural rock pillars that rise above the Thessalian plain.
+Founded between the 14th and 16th centuries as places of seclusion and prayer, they could be reached only with great difficulty up the sheer rock.
+Six monasteries remain active today.
+Meteora ("suspended in the air" in Greek) is a UNESCO World Heritage Site.

 Present